 Stars: Soham Chakraborty, Abir Chatterjee, Rudranil Ghosh, Srabanti Chatterjee, Mimi Chakraborty, Saswata Chatterjee, Ekavali Khanna

 Kathmundu has its own freshness and the credit goes to Padmanabha Dasgupta for a fresh story.
-Three working professional Sidhu, Pablo Bose, Sunny Ghosh, who got stuck with their over burdened office work, completely stressed and lost work life balance because of their ruthless boss Chintapaty Aiyo Swami played by Saswata.
-After 6 months of continuous work they finally managed to convince their boss for a leave with an excuse of Sidhus serious illness and en-routed to Nepal.
+Three working professional Sidhu, Pablo Bose, Sunny Ghosh, who got stuck with their overburdened office work, completely stressed and lost work-life balance because of their ruthless boss Chintapaty Aiyo Swami played by Saswata.
+After 6 months of continuous work, they finally managed to convince their boss for a leave with an excuse of Sidhu’s serious illness and en-route to Nepal.
 The story is about how their life takes an unexpected turn after meeting Pallabi and Rai on their way to Nepal, forms the crux of the story.

 Read Also: Top 10 Best Bengali Movies of 2014

-When a good story is narrated by a good story teller then the film like Katmundu happens.
+When a good story is narrated by a good storyteller then the film like Katmundu happens.
 Raj Chakravarty exactly did what story demanded.
-Though it’s a multi starrer movie but you wont feel that, all have equal contribution না বেসি না কম(neither more nor less) and all the credit goes to director for that.
-Once again its proved Raj Chakraborty অন্য রকমের cinemaও বানাতে পারে (make a different kind of cinema)। It’s a must watch comedy movie where you will find the perfect blend of tight script , good story and perfectly directed movie which will refresh you and help you to continue your daily battle in work front.
+Though it’s a multi starrer movie you won’t feel that, all have equal contribution না বেসি না কম(neither more nor less) and all the credit goes to the director for that.
+Once again its proved Raj Chakraborty অন্য রকমের cinemaও বানাতে পারে (make a different kind of cinema)। It’s a must watch comedy movie where you will find the perfect blend of tight script, good story and perfectly directed movie which will refresh you and help you to continue your daily battle in work front.
 Thank you Team Katmundu for this wonderful presentation.
 Team MovieNasha wishes you all the success.

 6. Teenkahon (2015)